hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

  - _To accurately **normalize the gene expression values** to account for differences in sequencing depth and overdispersed count values._
  - _To **identify the most variant genes** likely to be indicative of the different cell types present._

-_**Challenges:**_

- - _**Checking and removing unwanted variation** so that we do not have cells clustering by artifacts downstream_

-_**Recommendations:**_

- - _Have a good idea of your expectations for the **cell types to be present** prior to performing the clustering.
-Know whether you expect cell types of low complexity or higher mitochondrial content AND whether the cells are differentiating_
- - _**Regress out** number of UMIs (default using sctransform), mitochondrial content, and cell cycle, if needed and appropriate for experiment, so not to drive clustering downstream_

 ***

 An essential first step in the majority of mRNA expression analyses is normalization, whereby systematic variations are adjusted for to **make expression counts comparable across genes and cells**.
 The counts of mapped reads for each gene is proportional to the expression of RNA ("interesting") in addition to many other factors ("uninteresting").
 Normalization is the process of adjusting raw count values to account for the "uninteresting" factors.